SergiOn/scala/throttling-service/README.md

 The first idea to implement "Leaky bucket" algorithm.

 There is a calculation rps before proxy request and after proxy response.

+The big success in implementing point: "not query the service, if the same token request is already in progress".

 #### Implementation #2: Depends on timestamp